Q&A Guide for Non-Muslim Visitors during Ramadan

 One of the big areas of concern for non-Muslim visitors to the UAE is how to behave during the Holy Month of Ramadan.

-Whilst the basic cultural behaviours for entering a Muslim country can be easy to grasp, there are a few extra steps that visitors need to take during Ramadan in Abu Dhabi to ensure they are being respectful.
+Whilst the basic cultural behaviours for entering a Muslim country can be easy to grasp, visitors need to take a few extra steps during Ramadan in Abu Dhabi to ensure they are respectful.

 What is Ramadan?

-Ramadan is the 9th month of the lunar calendar.
+Ramadan is the ninth month of the Islamic calendar.
 Following the Hijri calendar, the start date of Ramadan is approximately 10 days earlier each year on the Gregorian calendar.
-In 2024 Ramadan will fall over March and April; the exact start date is confirmed by the moon sighting committee.
+In 2026 Ramadan will fall over March-February; the moon sighting committee confirms the exact start date.

-One of the Five Pillars of Worship of Islam – Saum – is fasting during this holy month.
+One of the Five Pillars of Worship of Islam—Saum—is fasting during the holiest month of the year.
 Muslims must abstain from eating and drinking (among other things) between sunrise and sunset to teach themselves self-awareness, patience, and tolerance.
-It is said the soul is purified of evil influence, and a person’s faith in Allah becomes stronger.
+It is said that by fasting, the soul is purified of evil influence, and a person’s faith in Allah becomes stronger.

 If you are visiting in future years, this is a good source for finding out when Islamic holidays will fall: